How Jonathan Scott Became Zooey Deschanel's MVP - E! Online

 Because he checks off a few of her boxes as well, a list that includes someone who works in a creative field and the type of guy who makes you wake up every day and want to commit.

 Though he joked to People, "I've got perks!
 I can fix your plumbing, I can paint, I can design a space," he's every bit as thoughtful as advertised.
-Asked on Access Hollywood in April the last romantic gesture he made, he revealed he may have cut a piece of pink tissue paper into a heart, wrote a quick something and slipped it into her purse: "Just a little note saying, you know, 'You're magic,' and the rest I'll leave to secrecy."
+Asked on Access Hollywood last April about his most recent romantic gesture, he revealed he may have cut a piece of pink tissue paper into a heart, wrote a quick something and slipped it into her purse: "Just a little note saying, you know, 'You're magic,' and the rest I'll leave to secrecy."

 And, perhaps most crucially for the mom of two, he loooooves children.
 Prior to crossing paths with Zooey in 2019, he'd looked into the adoption process, eager to set forth on his plan to become a dad.